adamroberge/DynamicTokenLocViT/README.md

     ```

 3. **Prepare the dataset**:
     Ensure that the CIFAR-10 or CIFAR-100 dataset is available in the `./data/CIFAR10` or `./data/CIFAR100` directory respectively.
-If you want to train on the ImageNet 1k dataset, download the data through (https://www.image-net.org/)
+If you want to train on the ImageNet 1k dataset, download the data through [ImageNet](https://www.image-net.org/)

 4. **Train the model**:
-    Train the Vision Transformer model on the CIFAR-10 or CIFAR-100 dataset.
+    Train the Vision Transformer model on the CIFAR-10, CIFAR-100, or ImageNet1k dataset.
+The model prepared to train on the ImageNet1k has dynamic token locations you can set
     More details on the training function are in ```cifar_train.py```
     ```bash
     python cifar_main.py --data_path ./data/CIFAR10 --model_path ./models/best_model.pth
+    ```
+    Example (4 reg tokens with cls token added at the 6th block and register tokens added at the 3rd block):
+    ```bash
+    torchrun --nnodes=1 --nproc_per_node=4 main_distillation.py --distributed --num_reg 4 --cls_pos 6 --reg_pos 3
     ```

 6. **Evaluate the model**:
     Evaluate the trained model on the CIFAR-10 or CIFAR-100 test set.